a4fr/AmazonParser/README.md

 ## Description

 AmazonParser is a Python library designed to parse product information from Amazon product pages.
 It extracts useful data such as product title, price, ratings, and more.
+It's designed to scrape data mostly by `XPath` and `RegEx`.
+This design helps to be more modular and configable.

 ## Prerequisites